yanyinzhao/HeightMapPathCode/README.md

 - HM-Simplify (our simplification algorithm)
 - HM-Simplify-Adapt(PC) (our simplification algorithm that calculate the path passing on a point cloud)
 - HM-Simplify-Adapt(TIN) (our simplification algorithm that calculate the path passing on a TIN)
-- TIN-ESSP-Bas-Adapt(HM) (baseline shortest path query algorithm)
-- TIN-ESSP-Adv-Adapt(HM) (baseline shortest path query algorithm)
+- TIN-ESSP-Adapt(HM) (baseline shortest path query algorithm)
-- TIN-ESSP-Bas-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
-- TIN-ESSP-Adv-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
+- TIN-ESSP-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
-- TIN-ESSP-Bas (baseline shortest path query algorithm that calculates the path passing on a TIN)
-- TIN-ESSP-Adv (baseline shortest path query algorithm that calculates the path passing on a TIN)
+- TIN-ESSP (baseline shortest path query algorithm that calculates the path passing on a TIN)
 - TIN-ASSP-Adapt(HM) (baseline shortest path query algorithm)
 - TIN-ASSP-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
 - TIN-ASSP (baseline shortest path query algorithm that calculates the path passing on a TIN)
-- TIN-NSP-Bas-Adapt(HM) (baseline shortest path query algorithm)
-- TIN-NSP-Adv-Adapt(HM) (baseline shortest path query algorithm)
+- TIN-NSP-Adapt(HM) (baseline shortest path query algorithm)
-- TIN-NSP-Bas-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
-- TIN-NSP-Adv-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
+- TIN-NSP-Adapt(PC) (baseline shortest path query algorithm that calculates the path passing on a point cloud)
-- TIN-NSP-Bas (baseline shortest path query algorithm that calculates the path passing on a TIN)
-- TIN-NSP-Adv (baseline shortest path query algorithm that calculates the path passing on a TIN)
+- TIN-NSP (baseline shortest path query algorithm that calculates the path passing on a TIN)
 - PC-SP-Adapt(HM) (baseline shortest path query algorithm)
 - PC-SP (baseline shortest path query algorithm that calculates the path passing on a point cloud)
 - PC-SP-Adapt(TIN) (baseline shortest path query algorithm that calculates the path passing on a TIN)
-- HM-SP-Bas (our shortest path query algorithm)
-- HM-SP-Adv (our shortest path query algorithm)
+- HM-SP (our shortest path query algorithm)
-- HM-SP-Bas-Adapt(PC) (our shortest path query algorithm that calculate the path passing on a point cloud)
-- HM-SP-Adv-Adapt(PC) (our shortest path query algorithm that calculate the path passing on a point cloud)
+- HM-SP-Adapt(PC) (our shortest path query algorithm that calculate the path passing on a point cloud)
-- HM-SP-Bas-Adapt(TIN) (our shortest path query algorithm that calculate the path passing on a TIN)
-- HM-SP-Adv-Adapt(TIN) (our shortest path query algorithm that calculate the path passing on a TIN)
+- HM-SP-Adapt(TIN) (our shortest path query algorithm that calculate the path passing on a TIN)

 Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files.